SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/WW1 INDEX.md

 **What was America like before and during World War I?**
 >America was peaceful; America has recovered from civil war, the reconstruction era, and was coming into the civil rights era.
 The [[Allied Forces]] (France, Britain, Russia, America) were ending their Industrial Revolutions and gained the economic boost that came with it.
 It was the height of White Supremacy due to -.
 >After the War however, America changed.
 The government and hospitals were not prepared for the Soldiers coming home.
 The Soldiers came home to a country that had changed.
-The men who stayed home became richer and women became more independent.
+The men who stayed home became richer and women became more independent, but the soldiers who came home were distraught and felt alone and forgotten.
+Some Soldiers came home with physical injuries, and or amputated limbs, obviously, they would not be hired.
+However, most soldiers came back with mental damage, PTSD - or at the time, known as Shell Shock - this damage could not be seen, and soldiers couldn't .
 African-American soldiers were treated even worse with White Suppresists wanting to 'show them their place'.

 **What Changes happened in America from the time soldiers left to WWI to the time period of and during their return?**
 >ANSWER